UzairAsi/Tik-tok-clone/README.md

-this is the firebase link to firebase https://tik-tok-clone-6bfef.web.app
+this is the firebase link to tik-tok-clone https://tik-tok-clone-6bfef.web.app